a word package

 I didn’t catch the meaning of this Haiku until I looked up the word Perseid.
 Before reading further, stop and look it up if you need to.

 Once I read the definition, I instantly understood, and a burst of conflicting emotions rolled over me.
-If you love star gazing, then you will instantly understand.
-If you watch action movies, then you know where the names of heroes and villains come from.
+If you love stargazing, you will instantly understand.
+If you watch action movies, you know where the names of heroes and villains come from.

 My children have families of their own and live very far away.
-I ask my husband if he wanted to drive out in the middle of the night to watch the meteor shower this past week.
+I asked my husband if he wanted to drive out at night to watch the meteor shower this past week.
 His response was that he would be asleep.
 I was a little sad.
 I wondered if my kids took the time to watch.
 I thought of how much fun we had.
 Then, I laughed.

 Yes, we did have fun.
 It was a spectacular meteor show that night, and I have a precious memory.